Bulgarian literature: Bulgarian literature after 1944

 After the Second World War Bulgarian literature fell under the control of the Communist Party and, particularly in the early years, was required to conform to the style called "Socialist realism".
 Dimitar Dimov (1909–1966) was forced to revise his best-selling novel Tobacco (1952), adapted for cinema as the 1962 film Tobacco, to make it acceptable from the viewpoint of socialist realism by adding Communists and working-class characters and storylines.

 The writer Dimitar Talev (1898–1966) was also prevented for a time by the communist regime to publish his novels.
 Similarly to many other intellectuals, he was exiled to the province but continued to write.
 His best known work is The Iron Candlestick (1952).

 Both Dimov and Talev were also renowned story-tellers with many story collections along with their novels.
 At the same time, even so early after the communists came to power, the development of their careers showed the ideological restrictions which writers had to face in the future.

 Anton Donchev, Yordan Radichkov, Emiliyan Stanev, Stanislav Stratiev, Nikolay Haytov, Ivailo Petrov and Vera Mutafchieva are among the most talented and respected writers who managed to publish their books during the communist regime in the decades to come.
 Their works form the main novelesque body in the modern Bulgarian literature.

 Some genres were almost sentenced to death like the crime fiction and the science fiction as very few writers cultivated them (Svetoslav Minkov, Pavel Vezhinov, Svetoslav Slavchev, Lyuben Dilov).
-Generally writers were tempted (or forced to) turn to realist or historical subjects.
-Allegorical theater comedies and dramas became a skillful way to evade censure which could cost the writers a ban to be published, repressions, exiles, a sentence to prison or even to concentration camp.
+Generally writers were tempted to turn to realist or historical subjects.